-Princess Diana: Her Continuing Legacy in the 20 Years After Her Death
+Princess Diana's Continuing Legacy 26 Years After Her Death

 Royal Parenting

 From her infectious smile to her love of fun, Diana seemed happiest when she was surrounded by her two boys.
-She seemingly brushed aside the reverence surrounding their titles and positions and just treated them like children.
+She brushed aside the reverence surrounding their titles and positions and just treated them like children.

 Diana took her sons to Disney World, skiing, on yachts, and around the globe.
-Her love shone through in every public outing they made together, and in this year’s documentary, Diana, Our Mother: Her Life and Legacy, William and Harry truly opened up for the first time about the Princess of Wales as a mother.
+Her love shone through in every public outing they made together, and in the 2017 documentary, Diana, Our Mother: Her Life and Legacy, William and Harry truly opened up for the first time about the Princess of Wales as a mother.

-That less formal style of parenting has passed on to William’s two children, Prince George and Princess Charlotte, so much so that some of his subjects have even questioned his loyalty to the monarchy over his role as a parent.
+That less formal style of parenting has passed on to William’s three children, Prince George, Princess Charlotte, and Prince Louis, as well as Harry's children, Archie and Lilibet.

 “I’m concentrating very much on my role as a father, and I take my duties and responsibilities to my family very seriously and I want to bring my children up as good people with the idea of service and duty to others very important,” William told the BBC in April 2016 when asked if he was more devoted to his family than the crown.
 “But if I can’t give my time to my children as well, then I worry about their future.”